 From the visitors’ center, you’ll enjoy the best views of the glacier and Nugget Falls.
 At 1.5 miles wide, it pales in comparison to Hubbard Glacier, but its aquamarine hues are sure to delight.

 The Mendenhall Glacier Park has an abundance of popular hiking trails.
 Whatever your hiking ability, there’s something for everyone to enjoy.
+Near the parking lot, you’ll find a Mendenhall Glacier trail map to show you the different options.

 Enjoy The Steep Creek Trail